einarwh/experiments-in-powerblog/content/blog-posts/a-simple-lru-cache.md

 }
 ```

 There’s a fair amount of generic noise there, but the important stuff should be graspable.
 We can see the hash table (i.e. the Dictionary) and the linked list, as well as the TimeSpan which determines how long items should be held in the cache before expiring.
-The type declaration reveals that the cache holds elements of type TValue, that are accessed by keys of type TKey.
+The type declaration reveals that the cache holds elements of type **TValue**, that are accessed by keys of type **TKey**.

 The TimeStamped type is simply a way of adding a timestamp to any ol’ type, like so: